Originally published in The Regulatory Review.

 How can one justify a budget constraint?
 If regulators had perfect information and incentives, benefit-cost analyses alone should be adequate to direct resources to their best use, and agencies would only issue regulations that make the public better off.
 In this ideal world, a budget constraint, such as that imposed by Executive Order 13,771, would either be nonbinding or harmful because it would disallow some regulations that would have offered net societal benefits.

 In practice, however, agencies do not conduct benefit-cost analyses on the basis of perfect information, and they face incentives to demonstrate that the benefits of their regulatory actions exceed the costs.
 As a result, these analyses often look more like advocacy pieces for a preferred alternative than a transparent accounting of possible options and outcomes.
 Moreover, agencies rarely evaluate regulations once they are in place to see if their analyses were accurate.
-As Michael Mandel and Dana Carew of the Progressive Policy Institute note, individual regulations, like pebbles tossed in a stream, may do little economic harm by themselves, but eventually the pebbles accumulate until they become a dam, blocking economic growth and innovation.
+As Michael Mandel and Diana Carew of the Progressive Policy Institute note (PDF), individual regulations, like pebbles tossed in a stream, may do little economic harm by themselves, but eventually the pebbles accumulate until they become a dam, blocking economic growth and innovation.

 Recognizing these realities, Ted Gayer, Robert Litan, and Philip Wallach observe that if the regulatory budget elements of President Trump’s initiatives counter the political incentives that can lead to overregulation, they could improve regulatory practice and outcomes.